Rules and Guidelines for IAU Scientific Meetings

 An effort must be made to keep the Meeting registration fee affordable to all.
 Such effort should include the use of low-cost meeting facilities and finding local sponsorship.
 Proposers should carefully specify what services the registration fee will cover.

-The current upper limit of the registration fee for IAU Symposia (outside of General Assemblies) is about 300 EUR or equivalent.
+The current upper limit of the registration fee for in-person or hybrid IAU Symposia (outside of General Assemblies) is 350 EUR or equivalent.
 The registration fee must include the cost of the proceedings which is GBP 12 plus tax (where applicable) for the electronic version, if in bulk order; the registration fee for participants wishing to have both the electronic version and the hardback volume should include GBP 83 for the cost of the proceedings (please note these costs are for Symposia that took place in 2023.
 For future years please contact the IAU to confirm).
-Conference organisers will order through the form hosted on the IAU website indicating which delegates also want the print volume.
+Conference organisers will indicate through the form hosted on the IAU website which participants also wish to receive the print volume.
 Proposers should budget accordingly, taking into account the relevant exchange rates.

 Participants of IAU Symposia held as part of an IAU GA are required to pay the full registration fee for that GA, whatever the duration of their stay.

-For the GA participants, the GBP 12 fee still applies and the participant will have the possibility of choosing for which Symposium or FM he/she wish to have immediate access to the electronic version.
+For the GA participants, the GBP 12 fee still applies and the participant will have the possibility of choosing for which Symposium or FM they wish to have immediate access to the electronic version of the proceedings.

 3.6.
 Selection Criteria for IAU Sponsorship of Meetings

-The scientific merit of each IAU Meeting proposal along with the other criteria posted below will be evaluated by the IAU Division Presidents (DPs) for each Division for the proposals submitted in their Division.
+The scientific merit of each IAU Meeting proposal along with the other criteria listed below will be evaluated by the Division President (DP) of the IAU coordinating Division to which the proposal was submitted.
 This evaluation will take into consideration comments and advice received from the Steering Committees of the relevant IAU Divisions, and from IAU Commissions and/or IAU Working Groups.
-Subsequently, the IAU Vice-Presidents (VPs) and the IAU AGS will consider the DP rankings to produce a proposed list of Symposia and Focus Meetings that consider scientific, geographic, and gender balance along with the other listed criteria, and the Executive Committee (EC) will discuss and approve the final lists.
+Subsequently, the IAU Vice-Presidents (VPs) and the IAU Assistant General Secretary (AGS) will consider the DP rankings to produce a proposed list of Symposia and Focus Meetings that considers scientific, geographic, and gender balance along with the other listed criteria.
+The IAU Executive Committee (EC) will discuss and approve the final lists.

 The following guidelines for obtaining IAU sponsorship should be observed by prospective proposers:

-(c) Scientific programmes of proposed IAU Meetings should be well balanced, to be demonstrated by the proposed draft programme and draft list of key speakers.
+(c) Scientific programmes of proposed IAU Meetings should be well balanced, as reflected by the proposed draft programme and draft list of key speakers;

-(d) It is essential that no restriction based on gender, race, colour, nationality, and religious or political affiliation be imposed on the full participation of all bona fide scientists in any aspect of the organisation and conduct of IAU Meetings, either by its organisers or by the authorities of the host country.
+(d) It is essential that no restriction based on gender, race, colour, nationality, and religious or political affiliation be imposed on the full participation of all bona fide scientists in any aspect of the organisation and conduct of IAU Meetings, either by the organisers or by the authorities of the host country.
 Approval of a proposal for an IAU meeting requires explicit guarantees that this principle will be respected.
 The IAU Code of Conduct will be strictly observed, and must be explicitly confirmed before a proposal will receive final approval by the EC.
-A summary of the measures taken to ensure this should be given; the signatures of both the SOC and LOC chairpersons are required.
+A summary of the measures taken to ensure this should be given in the proposal; the signatures of both the SOC and LOC chairpersons are required;

-(e) In association with non-GA IAU meetings, educational activities should be organised, like Schools and Teachers' Workshops or Public Talks by eminent scientists.
-By taking advantage of the presence of many national and foreign scientists, 1-day or 2-days events may be organised for the benefit of university and high-school educators in the country hosting the meeting.
-While the scientific quality of the proposed Meeting will remain the primary selection criterion for IAU sponsorship, a good parallel educational programme will certainly add to the overall merit of a proposal.
+(e) In association with non-GA IAU meetings, educational activities should be organised, such as Schools and Teachers' Workshops or Public Talks by eminent scientists.
+By taking advantage of the presence of many national and foreign scientists, 1- or 2-day events may be organised for the benefit of university and high-school educators in the country hosting the meeting.
+While the scientific quality of the proposed Meeting will remain the primary selection criterion for IAU sponsorship, a good parallel educational programme will add to the overall merit of a proposal.
 Stimulating and improving the teaching of science, and of astronomy in particular, is becoming increasingly urgent, and parallel educational activities of the type described above, in connection with IAU scientific meetings, are encouraged.

 The proposals are rated using the above (a) to (e) criteria and take the following into consideration: